Skip to main content

 Explanation

-Note: If you are targeting a specific meta tag, you will need to nest two Meta Tag rules.
+This rule will show the campaign form only on pages where the configured meta tag is present.
+Please note that if you are targeting a specific meta tag, you will need to nest two Meta Tag conditions.

 Cookie Named